Who created fake Twitter, Facebook accounts boosting Iran?

 Was this the work of an Iranian intelligence service?
 A third country?
 A band of pranksters?

-No one can be 100 percent certain who was behind the campaign, according to reports released Monday by Facebook and a leading cyber security company, FireEye.
+It's not completely clear who was behind the campaign, according to reports released Tuesday by Facebook and a leading cybersecurity company, FireEye.

 But what it shows, the companies say, is that the tech-fueled media environment which makes the United States a global beacon for free expression has also opened American consumers to exploitation and manipulation.
 And there is yet no good answer for what to do about it.

-"This demonstrates that actors who engage in this type of influence activity leverage all manner of different tactics and techniques that stretch across a wide variety of media and platforms," said Lee Foster, who leads FireEye's intelligence team.
-"This is a society-wide issue that we really have to come to terms with and figure out a way to effectively tackle."
+"This demonstrates that actors who engage in this type of influence activity leverage all manner of different tactics and techniques that stretch across a wide variety of media and platforms," Lee Foster, who leads FireEye's intelligence team, said.
+"This is a societywide issue that we really have to come to terms with and figure out a way to effectively tackle."

-He added, "We risk the U.S. information space effectively becoming a free-for-all for foreign interference."
+"We risk the U.S. information space effectively becoming a free-for-all for foreign interference," he added.

-The FBI declined to comment, pointing NBC News to a statement by Director Christopher Wray, who told Congress May 7, "On the counterintelligence side we're facing a uniquely challenging time in terms of foreign investment, foreign influence; China, Russia, North Korea, Iran.
+The FBI declined to comment, pointing NBC News to a statement by Director Christopher Wray, who told Congress on May 7, "On the counterintelligence side, we're facing a uniquely challenging time in terms of foreign investment, foreign influence; China, Russia, North Korea, Iran.
 I could go on and on there."

-Based on a tip from FireEye, Facebook said Monday it removed 51 Facebook accounts, 36 Pages, seven Groups and three Instagram accounts involved in what it called "coordinated inauthentic behavior that originated in Iran."
+Based on a tip from FireEye, Facebook said Tuesday it removed 51 Facebook accounts, 36 pages, seven groups and three Instagram accounts involved in what it called "coordinated inauthentic behavior that originated in Iran."

 Trump ramps up Iran threats as rocket hits near US Embassy in IraqMay 21, 201901:54

-"The individuals behind this activity — which also took place on other internet platforms and websites — misled people about who they were and what they were doing," Facebook's Nathaniel Gleicher, Head of Cybersecurity Policy, said in a blog post.
+"The individuals behind this activity — which also took place on other internet platforms and websites — misled people about who they were and what they were doing," Nathaniel Gleicher, head of Facebook's cybersecurity policy, said in a blog post.

-The Facebook action encompassed accounts that were different from but related to the ones FireEye identified, including accounts that were aimed at countries aside from the U.S. and the UK.
-Facebook takes down accounts engaged in deception, not because of who they are or what they say, Facebook officials say.
+The Facebook action encompassed accounts that were different from but related to the ones FireEye identified, including accounts that were aimed at countries aside from the U.S. and the United Kingdom.
+Facebook takes down accounts engaged in deception, not because of who they are or what they say, company officials say.
 Facebook said it would prove the operation originated in Iran, but was not prepared to attribute it to specific people or the government.

 The focus of the Facebook campaign was not so much to build followers, but to create fake personas that could be used to reach out to real people, Gleicher said.